-Hide Tags from the Mac Finder Sidebar in OS X Mavericks
+How to Hide Tags from Mac Finder Sidebar in Mac OS X

-Hiding All Tags from the Sidebar of OS X Finder Quickly
+How to Hide All Tags from the Sidebar of Mac OS X Finder Quickly

 For those who aren’t using Tags at all, or who just don’t want to see the all the colored tags in their sidebar, you can quickly hide (and show) them all with a remarkably fast toggle option: